Beers15/reading-notes/Readings_Memory-in-Storage.md

 4. What is a ‘type error’?

-  This error happens when arguments to functions are used that are an incompatiable type to what is exected, and when accessing a property of something that is undefined.
+  This error happens when arguments to functions are used that are an incompatiable type to what is expected, and when accessing a property of something that is undefined.

 5. What is a breakpoint?